-> DON’T DO IT if you are not prepared to find sometimes unpleasant surprises!
+> DON’T DO IT if you are unprepared to find unpleasant surprises!

-> Genealogical testing is a tool to augment traditional research, not a battering ram for brick walls.
-It is possible to find a parent or sibling, but most often DNA matches simply open further research avenues for continuing research.
+> Genealogical testing is a tool to augment traditional research.
+Finding a parent or sibling is possible, but DNA matches often open further research avenues for continuing research.

 > Ethnicity Estimates are ESTIMATES!